The MOSAIC program has three K99/R00 NOFOs:

 NOT-OD-17-050 on Reporting Preprints and Other Interim Research Products).

+NIH staff (i.e., MOSAIC K99/R00 program officers) assign scholars based on a range of factors including the type of research they are conducting as well as the capacity for the UE5 awardees to serve additional scholars.
+All UE5 awardees provide comparable and high-quality professional development activities.
 In the “Candidate’s Plan for Career Development/Training Activities During Award Period” section, MOSAIC K99/R00 applicants should provide a list of up to 10 keywords regarding their scientific area as well as a prioritized list of areas of professional development to aid in matching scholars into scientific and career development cohorts.
-NIH staff will use this information make assignments.

 Yes.
 MOSAIC K99/R00 applications